haddockapp/haddockapp/atp.md

 - **Steps:**
   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
-     _If you are testing on the `demo.haddock.ovh` environment, choose the `private repository` project._
+     _If you are testing on the `dev.haddock.ovh` environment, choose the `private repository` project._
   3. Click on the project name to open its details page.
   4. Locate the Topology tab (default one).
   5. Click on the selected service node.
-     _If you are testing on the `demo.haddock.ovh` environment, use the service `nginx`._
+     _If you are testing on the `dev.haddock.ovh` environment, use the service `nginx`._
   6. Ensure that the drawer on the right side of the screen is opened to display the details of the chosen service
 - **Expected result:**

   - The drawer should open on the right side of the screen, revealing the details of the selected service.
   - The status of the service should be displayed in the drawer.
-    _If you are testing on the `demo.haddock.ovh` environment and selected the service `nginx`, you'll see that the service is in `Running` state._
+    _If you are testing on the `dev.haddock.ovh` environment and selected the service `nginx`, you'll see that the service is in `Running` state._
   - The image of the service should be visible in the drawer.
-    _If you are testing on the `demo.haddock.ovh` environment and selected the service `nginx`, you'll see that the image of the service is `nginx:alpine`._
+    _If you are testing on the `dev.haddock.ovh` environment and selected the service `nginx`, you'll see that the image of the service is `nginx:alpine`._

 ---